Article

 A family lawyer who specialises in prenuptial agreement can provide valuable advice and guidance on the legal requirements and implications of a prenup.

 1. Start early: Give yourself plenty of time to create the prenup so that it doesn't become a last-minute task.
-This ensures each party's property and assets are fully covered.
+This makes sure each party's property and assets are fully covered.

-2. Be transparent: Non disclosure on a prenup agreement can create issues.
+2. Be transparent: Non-disclosure on a prenup agreement can create issues (and potentially invalidate it).
 To be effective, full and frank disclosure of your assets, debts, and finances is essential.

-4. Customise the agreement: Tailor the prenup agreement to suit your specific needs and preferences, and ensure that it is fair and reasonable to both marriage parties.
+4. Customise the agreement: Tailor the prenup agreement to suit your specific needs and preferences, so it's fair and reasonable to both marriage parties.

 5. Review and update regularly: Your financial situation may change over time, so it's important to review and update your prenup as necessary.